puppup420247-org/EdgeEnterprise/edgeenterprise/microsoft-edge-potentially-unwanted-apps.md

 ## How to set up protection

-IT admins can set up PUA protection with Microsoft Intune, System Center Configuration Manager, Group Policy, or PowerShell cmdlets.
+Admins can set up PUA protection with Microsoft Intune, System Center Configuration Manager, Group Policy, or PowerShell cmdlets.
 For more information, see [Configure PUA protection](https://docs.microsoft.com/windows/security/threat-protection/windows-defender-antivirus/detect-block-potentially-unwanted-apps-windows-defender-antivirus#configure-pua-protection).

 Users can set up protection by enabling the **Block potentially unwanted apps** feature in Microsoft Edge.
 The [Microsoft Edge Team blog post](https://blogs.windows.com/msedgedev/2020/02/27/protecting-users-potentially-unwanted-apps/) describes this new feature in detail, including how to keep a mislabeled app or report an app as unwanted.